Who are we?

 Christine holds a Bachelor of Music (Vocal Performance) and Master of Music (Operatic Performance) from the University of Melbourne.
 She has many years experience as a vocal instructor both in schools and through her private voice studio the Sing Strong Studio.

-Secretary and Diversity Officer: Esita Morgan, Melbourne
+Treasurer: Esita Morgan, Melbourne

 With a strong background in classical voice and opera, Esita Morgan is a multidisciplinary Artist who has appeared as a guest with a number of companies and chamber music groups, including Victorian Opera, Chunky Move, Royal Melbourne Philharmonic, Melbourne Art Song Collective, Eastmint Studios, Global First Nations Collective, and Arts Centre Melbourne.